4pd4stantone/per-scholas-capstone-project/README.md

 # GeoDance

 GeoDance is a full-stack MERN application that helps dancers discover, create, and share social dance events across New York City.
-The platform supports event hosts, dance studios, and dancers by providing tools to create events, upload flyers, browse socials, and explore weekly and recurring dance gatherings.
+The platform supports event hosts and dance studios by providing tools to create events, upload flyers, browse socials, and explore weekly dance gatherings.

-This project was built as a capstone that combines real-world full-stack experience, modern frontend tooling, RESTful API design, and third-party integrations such as Cloudinary.
+This project was built as a capstone that combines real-world full-stack experience, modern frontend tooling, RESTful API design, and third-party integrations such as Cloudinary on the backend.

 <img width="1905" height="796" alt="Screenshot 2025-11-25 at 1 40 22 AM" src="https://github.com/user-attachments/assets/9d32c74b-7c49-4845-8d2c-c3063ef79f6d" />